 Control Unit

 The control unit will accept the following inputs: Load A, Load B, Execute, and the clock signal.
-The Load A and Load B inputs will perform parallel loads from the data input switches (D3-D0) into the A and B registers.
+The Load A and Load B inputs will perform parallel loads from the INPUT port (D3-D0) into the A and B registers.
 Execute tells the control unit that the select switches and the register contents are ready for execution and that the control unit should begin the computation cycle.
 The control unit then shifts the register unit the required number of times and halts until the next execution is requested.
 Obviously, some type of mechanism to keep track of the shifts will be required.
 The clock input should be taken from the function generator to make the computation cycle appear to be instantaneous while also leaving the debugging capacity of single stepping.

 Figure 2: State Diagram